 If it is a MAJOR amendment change then you will need to fill in a new Building Consent Application and provide all the associated plans and documentation.
 A major amendment is treated as if it is a new building consent application – as required by the Building Act 2004.

-For examples of minor variation and major amendments, see the Building System Performance (MBIE) website.
+For examples of minor variations and major amendments, see the Building System Performance (MBIE) website.

 Making changes to a National Multiple Use Approval